3 traits that will help you manage any project (even if you’re not a Project Manager)

 Organized and adaptable

 Project managers seem to have a preternatural ability to stay on target, on track, and on top of everything.
 The level of organization required can seem daunting if you’re not the kind of person who organizes their personal bookshelf using the Dewey Decimal system (albeit thrilling if you are).
-Luckily, there are a lot of techniques and tools out there to help you manage everything each step of the way.
+Luckily, there are a lot of techniques and tools (such as project management templates) out there to help you manage everything each step of the way.
 To improve that, try this: If it sounds like a no-brainer, that’s because it is: using a project management tool like Teamwork Projects can dramatically improve your project management, by streamlining communications, providing transparency and accountability, and helping you to break your overall project strategy down into achievable tasks and milestones.
 So now that you know you’ve had the power to be a great project manager all along, what else can you do to help you learn how to better manage your projects?
 Download our ebook below to find out.